5 Reasons UK Restaurants are Ready to Adopt Technology

 Understanding your customers and their experiences have never been as important as it is in the modern era.
 A shoddy experience can turn ever your most loyal customers off your brand.
 Operators should utilize technology not just to resolve operational issues but to enhance service and the guest experience and ensure future visits.
 Having this data available will allow you to react and adapt to your customers’ changing needs.
 An excellent example of proper data use would be menu engineering to create an offering your staff can cook consistently and quickly.
 You can use a data capture for those current menu items, like actual vs. theoretical cook times, to refine and enhance the speed of service.
 Data can drive best practice and help you make the most of peak trade while offering an experience for which diners will return.

 With almost full employment and the looming issues surrounding Brexit, getting enough high-quality staff can be difficult.
 However, technology can simplify operations helping to de-skill critical areas of the business without affecting the product offering’s quality.
 Kitchen Management is an exceptional example of this; a dynamic system can reduce the complexity of running a kitchen at peak, freeing up a head chef for other duties.
 This allows you to place a less-skilled chef in the same position.
-You can also use these systems to train new team members on the job though videos and recipe cards.
+You can also use these systems to train new team members on the job through videos and recipe cards.
 This standardization minimizes the impact of high staff turnover in the kitchen.
-It also helps cut critical spend and stress in your workforce.
+It also helps cut critical spending and stress in your workforce.

 Consumers’ demands are changing.
 With restaurant delivery primed to be the biggest contributing industry growth factor, off-premise-friendly UK operators will be ready.
 Too often, a restaurant sets up “mission control” style setups by the pass, with three different delivery partners accepting orders on a tablet, entered into the Point of Sale and then collated for collection.
-This arrangement often takes considerable amounts of resource, detracting from the diner experience.
+This arrangement often takes considerable amounts of resources, detracting from the diner experience.
 Better communication between systems, or even a cross-platform integration tool, can reduce the labor needed to fulfill these orders.
 Delivery partners that send orders directly to the Point-of-Sale that send directly to a kitchen display system can confirm the food creation time with no manual process.
 This offers a quick ROI and speeds up the food delivery process.

 Investing in technology requires a hard evaluation to understand its benefits.
 Providing customers with more ordering options is key for growth in a demanding and discerning environment.
 These options range from delivery, third-party vendors or through apps and kiosks.
 Really, the most important part of this is connectivity, and a key driver to any partner choice should be integrations.
 A good partner will be open to collaborations, and won’t seek to monopolize every aspect of your restaurant tech.
 Best of breed solutions that are fully integrated will give an operator better insights and reduce manual processes.
 Only a fully integrated system can futureproof your restaurant for the challenges ahead.